 Apogee’s tuition costs include all meals, accommodation, and activity fees.
-The most significant additional expenses on our Coast to Quebec trip will include travel to and from Portland, Maine, a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals, as needed.
+The most significant additional expenses on our Coast to Quebec trip will include travel to and from Portland, Maine, a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals ($225 & $50 respectively), as needed.

 Does my child need to bring his or her own bike for this trip?

 No – we offer rental bikes (as well as panniers) for an additional fee.
-However, if your child already has a bike that is appropriate for this trip, they are welcome to bring it!
+In 2016, the cost of a hybrid rental bicycle for the 15-day trip is $225.
+Waterproof rental panniers are available for $50.
+If your child already has a bike that is appropriate for this trip, they are welcome to bring it!

 What does the community service portion of this trip entail?